cauecarneiro/cauecarneiro/README.md

 ###

-<p align="left">Hello, my name is Cauê.
-I'm a developer passionate about solving complex problems and exploring the world of technology.
-I am currently looking for a position where I can further develop my skills and abilities to contribute to the team by adding value.</p>
+<p align="left">"Hello, my name is Cauê!
+I'm a developer and I like to solve problems, embrace entrepreneurship, lead and participate in innovative projects.
+I currently work at the Apple Developer Academy, where I create apps for iOS, iPadOS, macOS and watchOS.
+I'm always in the mood to learn and grow, mainly by absorbing knowledge from more experienced professionals and co-workers.</p>

 ###